reuters-graphics/d3-appendselect/README.md

 At Reuters, d3-appendselect is a key part of how we build modular charts that plug in to larger applications.

 Lately, it's been popular to use D3 strictly for a subset of its utility functions and give control of the DOM to whatever component framework you're building in -- React, Svelte, whatever.
 We don't because D3 happens to be really good at building charts already.
-We just need to build them idempotently so they work well alongside other components that require functional ["purity"](https://reactjs.org/docs/components-and-props.html#props-are-read-only). d3-appendselect is a tiny utility that gets us there.
+We just need to build them idempotently so they work better alongside other components that require functional ["purity"](https://reactjs.org/docs/components-and-props.html#props-are-read-only). d3-appendselect is a tiny utility that gets us there.

 As an added benefit of using d3-appendselect, we can develop charts that can be used in whatever context we need them without locking us into a particular framework.